kevinbaross/etf_analyzer/README.md

 ## Usage Guide

-For Mac user, open the terminal and use the following commands to run the program.
+For Mac user, open the terminal (Git Bash for Windows users) and use the following commands to run the program.

 ```python
 cd [your file directory]